vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 The simplest form is to adjust the query vector representation by multiplying it with a learned weights matrix.
-Similarly to the query tower approach, the document side representation is frozen, avoiding expensive inference, re-indexing, and embedding versioning.
+Similarly to the query tower approach, the document side representation is frozen.
 This example implements the transformation using [tensor compute expressions](https://blog.vespa.ai/computing-with-tensors/) configured with the [Vespa ranking](https://docs.vespa.ai/en/ranking.html)